springfall2008/batpred/docs/output-data.md

             action: hassio.addon_restart
             data:
               addon: core_mosquitto
-      - conditions:
-          - condition: template
-            value_template: "{{ restart_app == 'Predbat' }}"
-        sequence:
-          - alias: Restart Predbat add-on
-            action: hassio.addon_restart
-            data:
-              addon: a06adb4f0d_predbat
 mode: single
 ```

-The last three triggers (GivTCP, Mosquitto and Predbat/AppDaemon running) trigger if any of these add-ons that Predbat is dependent upon are not running.
+The last two triggers (GivTCP and Mosquitto running) trigger if any of these add-ons that Predbat is dependent upon are not running.
 You will need to enable a binary sensor for each add-on to be able to use these triggers in the automation:

 - Navigate to Settings / Devices and Services / Devices and search for 'GivTCP'
 - Click on the GivTCP add-on, and under 'Sensors', click 'XX entities not shown'
 - Click the 'Running' sensor, then the cogwheel, and Enable the sensor

-Repeat these steps for the 'Mosquitto' add-on and either 'Predbat', 'AppDaemon' or 'AppDaemon-predbat' depending on which Predbat install option you followed.
+Repeat these steps for the 'Mosquitto' add-on.

 As an extension to the above, if you don't want the automation to restart the failing add-on and instead just send an alert that there is a problem, delete the 'choose' code above.
 Restarting GivTCP does however lose the current GivTCP log in Home Assistant.

-NB: If you are using GivTCP v2 rather than v3, replace the '533ea71a_givtcp' with 'a6a2857d_givtcp';
+NB: If you are using GivTCP v2 rather than v3, replace the '533ea71a_givtcp' with 'a6a2857d_givtcp'.
-and if you are using AppDaemon rather than the Predbat add-on, replace '6adb4f0d_predbat' with 'a0d7b954_appdaemon'.

 ### Predbat error monitor